-At Impact Housing REIT, we believe in improving the world through investment and delivering “triple bottom line” returns — returns that benefit profits, people and the planet — to our investors, residents and communities.
+At Impact Housing REIT, our impact is real and tangible.
 We invest time and money into transforming rental apartments for low and middle-income Americans, making cost-efficient, aesthetic improvements and environmentally friendly upgrades, adding more social and outdoor areas for residents to gather and play, and providing free health, fitness and education programming for residents and their families, and free food to kids in afterschool programs.
 We take “blight properties” and turn them into clean, safe, supportive, and engaging communities where residents and their families can thrive.

 “When Eddie approached me about Strategic’s business plan to transform communities I was intrigued.
 They are really changing people’s lives through their renovations.
 As a social scientist interested in the importance of social determinants of health, I wanted to measure that.
 Yale is working with Strategic and Impact Housing REIT through the non-profit HAPI Foundation to measure the impact of environmental change and their implementation of health and wellness programs to its residents.”